Whether you’re a professional or an amateur photographer, it’s likely you’ve researched the best camera for portraits.

 One thing to note about using medium-format cameras for portrait photography is that they have an incredibly shallow depth of field.
-This is amazing for most portrait photography, but can make focusing a bit challenging.
-It’s very different to using a standard 35mm sensor or really any other kind of camera.
+This is amazing for most portrait photography but can make focusing a bit challenging.
+It’s very different from using a standard 35mm sensor or really any other kind of camera.

 On the practical side, the overall ergonomics of the GFX 50R are quite nice; the grip feels really good in the hand and the buttons are all in easy-to-use positions.
 In general, it’s much faster and more intuitive to use physical buttons and knobs than getting into the menus on an LCD, and the Fujifilm GFX 50R doesn’t disappoint.